-- the Trust has considerable reliance on continued Government funding through the ESFA and whilst there has been a small injection of additional funding this will not be enough to counteract the rise of the minimum wage, energy price rises and any other additional costs that the Government may choose to introduce; - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the School is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - local additional houses being built nearby leading to the Academy being oversubscribed and/or being directed to take pupils as part of the Fair Access Protocol, thus putting additional strain on resources; - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and of staff, the operation of child protection policies and procedures, health & safety and discipline;
+- the Trust has considerable reliance on continued Government funding through the ESFA and whilst there has been a small injection of additional funding this will not be enough to counteract the rise of the minimum wage, energy price rises and any other additional costs that the Government may choose to introduce: - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the School is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - local additional houses being built nearby leading to the Academy being oversubscribed and/or being directed to take pupils as part of the Fair Access Protocol, thus putting additional strain on resources; - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and of staff, the operation of child protection policies and procedures, health & safety and discipline; - staffing the success of the School is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - fraud and mismanagement of funds the Trustees have appointed SBM Services to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Financial Handbook.
+All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area;

-- staffing the success of the School is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - fraud and mismanagement of funds the Trustees have appointed SBM Services to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Financial Handbook.
-All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+- financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
 The risk in this area is considered to be low; and - defined benefit pension scheme liability as the Government has agreed to meet the defined benefit pension liability of any school ceasing to exist the main risk to the Trust is the annual cash flow funding of part of the deficit.
-Trustees take these payments into account when setting the annual budget plan.
+Trustees take these payments into account when setting the annual budget plan. - The school estate is managed by the Caretaker and overseen by the Leadership Team.
+Statutory testing is carried out in a timely manner and results logged on a central system, which is monitored by the link governor for health and safety.
+All specialist equipment is subject to service contracts and maintenance carried out where appropriate.
+There is also a programme in place for non-statutory testing; for example boundary checks and annual lockdown drills.